National Climate Report - August 2013

 - The summer contiguous U.S. temperature of 72.6°F was 1.2°F above the 20th century average and the 15th warmest summer on record for the nation.

-- The West and parts of the Northeast were much warmer than average during summer.
-In the West, eight states, from New Mexico to Washington, had seasonal temperatures that ranked among the ten warmest on record.
+- The Washington, had seasonal temperatures that ranked among the ten warmest on record.
 In the Northeast, four states had one of their ten warmest summers on record.

 - Below-average summer temperatures were observed in the Southeast and parts of the Ohio Valley, but no state had summer temperatures ranking among the ten coolest.